-Greatly influenced by the Wabi-Sabi aesthetics, the praise of “perfect imperfection”, Madoka makes her ceramics to create everyday objets for daily use.
-She believes in the idea that any material object disintegrates with time, get destroyed or damaged by accident, but dented or broken object has a particular beauty in its singular flaw.
+Madoka creates everyday objets for daily use.
+She believes in the idea that any material object disintegrates with time, get destroyed or damaged, but that dented or broken object has a particular strength in its singular flaw.